BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 Setup is done entirely via the [UI](https://my.home-assistant.io/redirect/config_flow_start/?domain=octopus_energy).

+### Your account

 When you setup your account, you will get the following sensors:

+* Current Electricity Current Rate (Based on first active tariff)
-* Current Electricity Rate
+* Current Electricity Previous Rate (Based on first active tariff)
-* Current Electricity Consumption (if electricity details are supplied)
+* Current Electricity Consumption (per electricity meter)
-* Current Gas Consumption (if gas details are supplied)
+* Current Gas Consumption (per gas meter)

 You can use the consumption sensors as part of your [energy dashboard](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/).

+### Target Rates

+If you go through the [setup](https://my.home-assistant.io/redirect/config_flow_start/?domain=octopus_energy) process after you've configured your account, you can set up target rate sensors.
+These sensors calculate the lowest continuous or intermittent points and turn on when these rates are active.
+These sensors can then be used in automations to turn on/off devices the save you money (and in theory be on when there's the most renewable energy).